xeipuuv/gojsonschema/README.md

 ## Status

-Working, but not all keyword are yet implemented.
+Functional, only one feature is missing : dependencies as schemas

-What is missing : dependencies as schemas
+Test phase : Passed 97% of Json Schema Test Suite

-Testing / debugging / improvements in progress ( Passed 97% of Json Schema Test Suite )
+Internal improvements/refactoring in progress, anyway the interface will not change

 ## Usage